Pathogenic bacteria: Pathogenic susceptibility

-Some pathogenic bacteria cause disease under certain conditions, such as entry through the skin via a cut, through sexual activity or through a compromised immune function.
+Some pathogenic bacteria cause disease under certain conditions, such as entry through the skin via a cut, through sexual activity or through compromised immune function.

-Some species of Streptococcus and Staphylococcus are part of the normal skin microbiota and typically reside on healthy skin or in the nasopharangeal region.
+Some species of Streptococcus and Staphylococcus are part of the normal skin microbiota and typically reside on healthy skin or in the nasopharyngeal region.
 Yet these species can potentially initiate skin infections.
-Streptoccal infections include sepsis, pneumonia, and meningitis.
+Streptococcal infections include sepsis, pneumonia, and meningitis.
 These infections can become serious creating a systemic inflammatory response resulting in massive vasodilation, shock, and death.

 Other bacteria are opportunistic pathogens and cause disease mainly in people with immunosuppression or cystic fibrosis.
 Examples of these opportunistic pathogens include Pseudomonas aeruginosa, Burkholderia cenocepacia, and Mycobacterium avium.

 Intracellular

-Obligate intracellular parasites (e.g. Chlamydophila, Ehrlichia, Rickettsia) have the ability to only grow and replicate inside other cells.
-Even these intracellular infections may be asymptomatic, requiring an incubation period.
-An example of this is Rickettsia which causes typhus.
-Another causes Rocky Mountain spotted fever.
+Obligate intracellular parasites (e.g. Chlamydophila, Ehrlichia, Rickettsia) are only able to grow and replicate inside other cells.
+Infections due to obligate intracellular bacteria may be asymptomatic, requiring an incubation period.
+Examples of obligate intracellular bacteria include Rickettsia prowazekii (typhus) and Rickettsia rickettsii, (Rocky Mountain spotted fever).

 Chlamydia are intracellular parasites.
 These pathogens can cause pneumonia or urinary tract infection and may be involved in coronary heart disease.

 Other groups of intracellular bacterial pathogens include Salmonella, Neisseria, Brucella, Mycobacterium, Nocardia, Listeria, Francisella, Legionella, and Yersinia pestis.
-These can exist intracellularly, but can exist outside of host cells.
+These can exist intracellularly, but can exist outside host cells.